 - Helps analyze the period of time required to earn the funds consumed in an investment, or to reach the break-even point.

-- Automatically measures how long it will take a company to pay off any debts and how much revenue the company will generate from a particular investments.
+- Automatically measures how long it will take a company to pay off any debts and how much revenue the company will generate from a particular investment.

-- Compares effectiveness of shorter payback periods to longer payback periods.
+- Compares the effectiveness of shorter payback periods to longer payback periods.

 The Payback Period is the length of time between an initial investment and the recovery of the investment from its annual cash flow.
 It is important that you complete 10 years.
 Investment payback analysis template can assist you with your projections.
 Shorter payback periods are preferred to longer payback periods.